 Dublin Spire – A 121 meter high stainless steel, pin-like monument located on O’Connell Street.

 Book of Kells – One of the world’s most famous manuscripts written back around 800 AD.
 Housed in Trinity College.

 And finally, for booze fans don’t forget to check out the iconic Guinness Storehouse to sample the authentic Irish brew at St James’s Gate Brewery.
 Other tourist highlights include the National Gallery of Ireland and St Patrick’s Cathedral.

 Like most European cities, the hot summer months of May, June, July and August are popular times for sightseers, and are typically the months where hotel prices will be more expensive.
-The Dublin Festival during the months of July and August are crowdpleasers.
-It will remain sunny here till 10pm, great for sightseeing late into the night.
+The Dublin Festival during the months of July and August is a crowdpleaser.
+It will remain sunny here until 10pm, great for sightseeing late into the night.

 Temperatures drop to a low 7C in the winter months, so wrap up warmly if you’re planning a visit.
 Prices are usually cheaper in winter.